SafooraNaureen/DS_Salary_Project/README.md

 ## Web Scraping

 Tweaked the web scraper github repo (above) to scrape 700 job postings from glassdoor.com.
-With each job, we got the following:
+With each job, got the following:

 - Job title
 - Salary Estimate